Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 • Initially, it served as a standardised framework for military training, but has since broadened into a flexible instrument applied across diverse industries and educational contexts.

-• The model prioritises continuous enhancement, providing high-quality learning experiences customised to meet specific objectives and the requirements of learners.
+• The model prioritises continuous enhancement, providing high-quality lessons customised to meet specific objectives and the requirements of learners.

 The ADDIE model incorporates five primary phases: Analysis, Design, Development, Implementation, and Evaluation.
-Each phase is key to the structured method of developing effective training and educational programmes.
+Each phase is key to the structured method of developing training and educational programmes with clear teaching approaches.

 The first phase, Analysis, includes gathering data about the learners, their specific needs, and the context of learning.
 This process helps in determining goals, objectives, and identifying any gaps in performance.